A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Preliminaries on Pomset Logic and BV

 \begin{cor} Let $\gG=\tuple{\vG,\rG}$ be a dicograph.
 Then any induced subdigraph of $\gG$ is also a dicograph. \end{cor} \begin{proof} This is because the induced subgraph relation $\pseudosubeq$ is transitive. \end{proof}

 An important special case of relation webs is when $\tredges = \varnothing$. \begin{prop} Let $\gG$ be a digraph.
 The following are equivalent: \begin{enumerate} \item There is a linear generalized formula $A$ that does not contain $\ltens$ and such that $\gG=\tograph{A}$. \item $\gG$ is a dicograph and $\tredges[G] = \varnothing$, i.e.\ all edges are unidirectional. \end{enumerate} Furthermore, when these conditions hold, $\gG = (\vertices[\gG],\sredges[\gG])$.
-For a fixed $\vertices[\gG]$, the possible values for $\sredges[\gG]$ are exactly those for which $\gG$ is $\NN$-free and $\sredges[\gG]$ is a strict \emph{partial order}.
-Such relations are called \emph{series-parallel orders} in the literature. \end{prop} \begin{proof} Let $A$ be a linear generalized formula.
+For a fixed $\vertices[\gG]$, the possible values for $\sredges[\gG]$ are exactly those for which $\gG$ is $\NN$-free and $\sredges[\gG]$ is transitive.
+Such relations are called \emph{series-parallel orders}\footnote{Strictly speaking, series-parallel orders are a special case of \emph{partial orders}, i.e.\ \emph{reflexive} and transitive relations, whereas $\sredges[\gG]$ is \emph{irreflexive} and transitive.
+So it is the reflexive closure of $\sredges[\gG]$ which is a series-parallel order, but we often harmlessly identify (reflexive) posets with the corresponding (irreflexive) digraphs.} in the literature. \end{prop} \begin{proof} Let $A$ be a linear generalized formula.
 By structural induction on $A$, one can see that $\tredges[\tograph{A}] = \varnothing$ if and only if $A$ is $\ltens$-free.
 The claimed equivalence then follows from the case of general dicographs we saw earlier.
 And by definition, $\sredges[\gG]$ contains all the unidirectional edges of $\gG$.
 The characterization as $\NN$-free partial orders is just the specialization of either Definition~\ref{def:dicograph} or Definition~\ref{def:relation-web}, but it is in fact an old classical result~\cite[Section~4]{SPdigraphs} (see also~\cite{mohring:orders}). \end{proof} The operations $\lseq$ and $\lpar$ on digraphs (Definition~\ref{def:digraph-connectives}) are respectively the \enquote{series composition} and \enquote{parallel composition} of partial orders.
 For more on series-parallel orders, see the beginning of \cite[Section~11.6]{ClassesDigraphs} which points to many further references.